DataFire/Integrations/integrations/generated/azure_apimanagement_apimproducts/README.md

   * serviceName **required** `string`: The name of the API Management service.
   * productId **required** `string`: Product identifier.
 Must be unique in the current API Management service instance.
   * policyId **required** `string` (values: policy): The identifier of the Policy.
+  * If-Match `string`: ETag of the Entity.
+Not required when creating an entity, but required when updating an entity.
   * parameters **required** `object`: Policy Contract details.
     * properties `object`: Policy contract Properties.
+      * contentFormat `string` (values: xml, xml-link, rawxml, rawxml-link): Format of the policyContent.
       * policyContent **required** `string`: Json escaped Xml Encoded contents of the Policy.
     * id `string`: Resource ID.
     * name `string`: Resource name.